-The general spurious emissions requirements specified in sub-clause 6.6.3.1 of [4], sub-clause 6.5.3.1 of [2] and [3] apply for each component carrier.
+General spurious requirement for E-UTRA single carrier and CA operation specified in sub-clauses 6.6.3.1 and 6.6.3.1A of [4] and for NR single carrier and CA operation specified in sub-clause 6.5.3 and 6.5A.3 of [3] apply.

 6.5B.3.4.1 Spurious emission band UE co-existence

 This clause specifies the requirements for the specified EN-DC, for coexistence with protected bands.
 Unless otherwise stated, for inter-band EN-DC configurations defined in table 5.2B.5.1-1, no requirements for FR2 NR bands to protect E-UTRA and FR1 NR bands are applied to the constituent FR2 NR bands.
 Spurious emission band UE co-existence requirements specified in TS 36.101 [4] are applied to the constituent E-UTRA bands for the EN-DC configuration.

+Spurious emission band UE co-existence requirement for E-UTRA single carrier and CA operation specified in sub-clauses 6.6.3.2 and 6.6.3.2A of [4] and for NR single carrier and CA operation specified in sub-clause 6.5.3.1 and 6.5A.3.1 of [3] apply.

 Table 6.5B.3.4.1-1: Requirements

 (Void)